curquhart/secure-json/README.md

 ## About
 Secure JSON is a JSON reader and writer that works outside of the garbage-collected heap.
 It can work on CharSequence (including String) or InputStream.
-Serialization is to a SecureCharBuffer-backed string and is destroyed after it has been consumed.
+Serialization is to a bytebuffer-backed CharSequence and is destroyed immediately after it has been consumed.

 It is Java 7 and higher compatible (tests run against Java 7, Java 8, and Java 10).